dotnetjunkie/blog/content/posts/di-composition-models-primer.md

 The data flowing through your application can be categorized in many ways, but for the remainder of this article, I’ll divide it into two groups, as this serves us in the discussion that follows:

 * ***Data passing through the public API***—Data that is received from or sent to external actors, such as data posted by a web browser or sent to a message queue, defines a system’s public API.
 Such information becomes the raw data input or output of a use case.
 This data might be transformed and reshaped when it is sent from layer to layer, but each layer still passes it through the public API of the next layer.
-The figure next depicts this.
+The figure following the next bullet depicts this.
 * ***Contextual or internally oriented data***—This is data that isn’t passed through the system’s public API, but is instead an implementation detail of individual components in the system.
 Often this data is more contextual in nature, while still influencing business decisions.
 For instance, an application might decide not to execute a certain operation when the user isn’t in the correct role.
 Users can’t influence their role directly by clicking “Cancel Order.”
 Instead, their identity and role are already available as contextual information.

 {{< figure src="/steven/images/compositionmodels/datapassingpublicapi.svg" width="100%" alt="Each layer passes runtime data through the public API of the next layer" >}}